Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ![installed](assets/installed.png)

-## Set up the Snowflake to ServiceNow Oauth hand-shake
+## Set up the Snowflake to ServiceNow® Oauth hand-shake

 This section shows how to set up the Oauth handshake using the Snowsight user interface, which is *massively* simpler than managing all the bits through code.

-Please have two tabs in your browser open for the next part, as you will have to copy some data from Snowflake to ServiceNow and vice-versa.
+Please have two tabs in your browser open for the next part, as you will have to copy some data from Snowflake to ServiceNow® and vice-versa.
 * From the Snowflake side, we want the connector to generate the **re-direct URL** which we will paste into the Application Registry, and
-* From the ServiceNow side we want the Application Registry to provide the **Client id** and **password**, which we then paste into Snowflake.
+* From the ServiceNow® side we want the Application Registry to provide the **Client id** and **password**, which we then paste into Snowflake.

 ### On the Snowflake hand
 Duration: 1

-Launch the Snowflake Connector for ServiceNow from the **Marketplace** -> **Snowflake Connector for ServiceNow**.
+Launch the Snowflake Connector for ServiceNow® from the **Marketplace** -> **Snowflake Connector for ServiceNow**.
 1. Select **Manage**.
 1. Select **Connect**.
-1. Fill in the ServiceNow instance details.
-This is the first part of the ServiceNow URL for your ServiceNow account, **without** the trailing *service-now.com*.
+1. Fill in the ServiceNow® instance details.
+This is the first part of the ServiceNow® URL for your ServiceNow® account, **without** the trailing *service-now.com*.
 1. Select **OAuth2** for the Authentication method.
 1. Copy the redirect URL.
 You will need it in the next section.

 Now, open a new tab in your browser (without closing the above), and follow the steps in the next section.

-### On the ServiceNow Other hand
+### On the ServiceNow® Other hand
 Duration: 2

-1. Log on to your ServiceNow developer instance.
+1. Log on to your ServiceNow® developer instance.
 1. From the main page, select **All** and search **Application Registry**.

 ![Application Registry](assets/now_reg_auth.png)